Xodo Sign (formerly eversign) delivery

 }

-You can specify recipient names in the list by placing names before the email address.
+You can specify recipient names in the list by placing names before the email address:

 Use tokens inside email subject and body

 You can insert values from your data using tokens.
-Their list is available by clicking { }.

-Additionally, you can use predefined tokens:
+You can also use predefined tokens: